Skip to main content

 Neglecting your gutters might seem harmless at first, but what starts as a minor inconvenience can quickly snowball into a financial headache.
 The gutters on your home serve a vital purpose: directing rainwater safely away from your roof and foundation.
-However, when leaves, debris, and dirt build up, they can cause blockages that disrupt this process.
-Left unchecked, these small issues can lead to significant damage and expensive repairs, including everything from water-damaged walls to cracked foundations.
+However, when leaves, debris, and dirt, build up they can cause blockages that disrupt this process.
+Left unchecked, these small issues can lead to significant damage and expensive repairs, including everything from water damaged walls to cracked foundations.
 In this article, we'll break down the hidden costs of neglected gutters and why regular maintenance is essential to protecting your home and wallet.

 1. Water Damage to Walls and Ceilings